hpe-dev-incubator/hpe-dev-portal/docs/ContributorGuide-v2.md

    <center><img src="media/guide-platform-pull-request.png" width="1000" height="269"></center>

-11. Once you have initiated the Pull Request by moving the Platform entry into the **In Review** column, and you are satisfied with your Platform entry, it is also a good idea to follow up with the [HPE DEV Team](mailto:hpedev@hpe.com?subject=Update%20Platform%20contribution%20for%20HPE%20DEV) indicating that your new submission is ready for review.
-Please provide a brief description of the changes you made.
+11. Once you have initiated the Pull Request by moving the Platform entry into the **In Review** column, and you are satisfied with your Platform entry, it is also a good idea to follow up with the [HPE DEV Team](mailto:hpedev@hpe.com?subject=Update%20Platform%20contribution%20for%20HPE%20DEV) indicating that your Platform update submission is ready for review.
+Please provide a brief description of the changes you made on the platform page.
 HPE DEV team will then proceed with an editorial review and will get in touch with you shortly.

 >**Note:** *Moving the Platform entry back to the **Drafts** column of the CMS will withdraw the PR (the PR will actually be closed).
 You can also continue to make changes to your blog while the blog is **In Review**.
 This will be automatically synchronized in the PR (as additional Commits).
 This will be particularly helpful when receiving feedback from the HPE DEV Team.*